doctribute/docbook-xinclude-based-chunking-helper/README.md

 Once document is split naturally, why not reuse this division also for chunking?
 Good news.
 It is not a problem any more when keeping several simple rules and employing this handy tool!

 ### Rules
 All rules are demostrated in the example below.
+These files are also available in a [separate repository](https://github.com/doctribute/docbook-xinclude-based-chunking-stylesheets/tree/master/example/xml).

 `main.xml`
 ```xml